emanuele-f/zdtun/README.md

 communicate over an existing channel.
 It's your job to provide and secure such a channel.

+## Run Local Gateway

+The `zdtun_gateway` is a program which routes all the local/internet connections through zdtun via a TUN device.
+It can be useful to easily test the zdtun functionalities locally.

 ## How It Works

 The pivot host running Zero Dep Tunnel keeps track of the client connections and opens sockets on demand toward the private network.